Define Cursor. List the two types of cursor.

 Cursors are categorized into two main types based on how they are created and managed:

-statement, an implicit cursor is at work.
+When you run this simple UPDATE statement, an implicit cursor is at work.

 -- This command uses an implicit cursor